wrdarnell/purpleAir/README.md

 * I am new to Home Assistant and Python.
 There may be better / more idiomatic ways to do accomplish my goals
 * Can only interact with a single Purple Air sensor.
 A future update may allow for multiple sensors
 * Could use the async treatment
+* Could use finer control of when HA updates sensor values.
+I think this is happening at a default interval of 30s
 * The health metric needs work.
 Still trying to find a calculation that will track the health percentage displayed on the PA website.
 Would be nice to trigger an alert if the sensor channels disagree too much
 * Not all values returned in the JSON object from the sensor are available.
 * This integration communicates with a Purple Air sensor directly over HTTP.
 A future version may allow for use of the PA API to read values from an arbitrary sensor